Slate Residential Roofing

+Provides a beautiful and exquisite style for any residential roof.
 Slate, a naturally produced stone extruded from the earth, provides a beautiful and exquisite style for any residential roof.
-The natural thickness and rugged exterior of stone yields uncomparable leak protection by sealing your roof off from water.
-Pacer’s Roofing believes that your slate roof should not only offer a stunning impression, but also withstand the elements and time to equip your home the utmost protection a roof can provide.
+The natural thickness and rugged exterior of the stone yield uncomparable leak protection by sealing your roof off from water.
+Pacer’s Roofing believes that your slate roof should not only offer a stunning impression but also withstand the elements and time to equip your home with the utmost protection a roof can provide.

 The Benefits of a Slate Roof